-When you’re looking at potential career possibilities, it can be tough to find your footing!
+When you’re looking at potential career possibilities in the beauty industry, it can be tough to find your footing!
 It’s a huge decision for anyone to make to choose a career with an esthetician license or cosmetology license.

-But luckily, if you’re looking to become an esthetician, there are ample career opportunities available.
-These include work as a skincare specialist, medical esthetician, and more.
+But luckily, if you’re looking to become an esthetician license, there are ample career opportunities available.
+These include work as a skin care specialist, medical esthetician, and more.

 If you have just passed your esthetics exam, or are thinking about becoming an esthetician, we hope one or more of these professions will appeal to you!

 Estheticians provide skincare services.
 With an esthetician’s license, you can:

 - Recommend procedures and skincare products

 You can also work in various places, such as:

 Estheticians can work in other facilities as well, or even on the go.